open-telemetry/opentelemetry.io/content/en/blog/2024/go-opentelemetry-io.md

 ## TL;DR

-The app that serves requests to [go.opentelemetry.io] will be migrating to a new host on September 9, 2024.
+The app that serves requests to [go.opentelemetry.io] will be migrating to a new host on September 9, 2024 at approximately 12:00PM Eastern Time.
 There are no changes required from you.
 We are making this announcement because it is possible, but unlikely, that there may be downtime during this transition.

 ## Details